jasonyip184/Cheetah/README.md

 6. Push your new branch up and create a pull request to merge back to branch you previously pulled from.

-## If it is your first time cloning or pulling, make sure you npm install
+## If it is your first time cloning or pulling or you do not have the node_modules folder in Cheetah
 ```
-cd cheetah
+cd Cheetah
 npm install
 ```
 ### Run this to compile and hot-reload for development